jamesthomasgriffin/smm/docs/guide.rst

 behind SMMs is a little different.

 A GMM defines a random variable, perhaps multivariate.
-We will fix a dimension, n, describing the ambient dimension, and an integer, m, describing the number of components of the model.
+We will fix a dimension, n describing the ambient dimension, and an integer, m describing the number of components of the model.
 One then needs a choice of parameters